 1. Choose the right potato

 In the UK, bags of potatoes often tell you what they’re best for – great for mashing, roasting, baking, etc. If you’re not lucky enough to have things spelled out for you quite this clearly, try Maris Pipers, King Edwards, Yukon Golds, or Rooster potatoes.
+You can find out lots more about different potato varieties here!
 Choose quite a large potato for optimum baked potato-ness, and remove any eyes or sprouts.

 2. Wash thoroughly and prick with a fork